Okereke scores as Tau’s Club Brugge defeat Ajagun’s Kortrijk | Goal.com

 ⏱️ 65' | 👋 @percymuzitau22 pic.twitter.com/M2OR2UMpps

-For the visitors, Nigeria’s Abdul Jeleel Ajagun and Ezekiel Imoh were thrown into the fray by manager Yves Vanderhaeghe, but could not stop the Guys from going down.
+For the visitors, Nigeria’s Abdul Jeleel Ajagun and Ezekiel Imoh were thrown into the fray by manager Yves Vanderhaeghe, however, their introduction could not prevent the Guys from going down.

-With this result, Club Brugge remain league leaders with 33 points from 13 matches – six points above closest challenger Standard Liege.
+With this result, Club Brugge remain league leaders with 33 points from 13 matches and are six points above closest challengers Standard Liege.

 After Wednesday’s clash at PSG, they travel to Bosuilstadion for a date with Royal Antwerp.